fbuessen/SpinParser/README.md

 The interaction is between two lattice sites `from` and `to`, each referenced by a tuple (a1,a2,a3,b), corresponding to the lattice site in unit cell (a1,a2,a3) (in units of the lattice vectors) and basis site ID b.
 The two-spin interaction type in this example is a Heisenberg interaction.
 Interactions can also be specified more fine-grained by replacing `heisenberg` e.g. with `xy`, which would correspond to the two-spin interaction <img src="doc/assets/equation_6.png" style="vertical-align:-4pt">.
+Note that all spin operators are specified in their local frame of reference.
 The `parameter` name is referenced in the task file to assign a numerical value to the coupling.
 In our example for the task file above, in the line `<j>1.0</j>`, the coupling is set to 1.0, with the sign convention such that the interaction is antiferromagnetic.